garrandall/popular-music-data/tracks/wham-bam--shang-a-lang--silver.md

 Then comes a time that you're ridden with doubt
 You've loved all you can, now you're all loved out

-Ooh, ooh, baby, we've been a long, long way
+Oh oh baby, we've been a long, long way
 And who's to say where we'll be tomorrow?
 Well, my heart says no but my mind says it's so
 That we gotta love, is it a love to stay?